apscan/indexer/developer-docs-site/docs/guides/sign-a-transaction.md

 - A raw transaction, and
 - An authenticator.
 The authenticator contains a client's public key and the signature of the raw transaction.

-After BCS serialization and hex-coding, signed transactions are ready for submission to the [Aptos REST interface](https://fullnode.devnet.aptoslabs.com/spec.html).
+This signed transaction is further BCS-serialized and hex-coded (not shown in the diagram in [Overview](#overview) section), after which the signed transaction is ready for submission to the [Aptos REST interface](https://fullnode.devnet.aptoslabs.com/spec.html).

 ### Multisignature transactions